diegoehg/ItemDetailPage/README.md

 structure from a response structure.
 I put the entity-to-DTO conversion logic inside a mapper.
 This mapper is invoked from the service layer.

+In the product service layer I added a validation for checking if an ID corresponds to an existing product.
+I case there is no product a custom exception is thrown.
+The purpose is to unify the logic that returns a 404 error when invoking handlers that require to get, modify or delete an specific element.
+A GlobalException handler is used for this purpose.

 ## Backend API Description

 This section describes the API endpoints available in the backend.